 When finished, patients are encouraged to relax in our refreshment area and enjoy snacks for replenishment.

 How often will a therapeutic phlebotomy be needed?

 A physician will determine how often a patient needs to have therapeutic phlebotomy, and how much blood is to be removed with each visit.

 What information is needed to provide a therapeutic phlebotomy?

 Therapeutic phlebotomy can only be performed when prescribed by a personal physician and in collaboration with one of our physicians.
 A physician’s order can be presented in either of these two ways:

 1) Therapeutic Phlebotomy Physician’s Order Form completed by personal physician, or

 2) Prescription from personal physician for a therapeutic phlebotomy indicating how much blood is to be removed and how often.
 A patient will also be asked for a photo ID, date of birth, social security number, address and phone number.

-Therapeutic phlebotomies are performed at all our donor centers, Monday through Friday, between 9 a.m. to 3 p.m.
+Therapeutic phlebotomies are performed at all our donor centers, Tuesday and Thursday, between 9 a.m. to 3 p.m.
 Please make an appointment by calling 877-340-8777.